craftybones/loud-and-proud/docs/why_objects.md

   * calling `areaOfSquare` with a list
 * Forces us to manually tie data and behaviour, thus increasing the possibility of bugs.
   * using `bind` or some other such method
+* Even manually binding doesn't solve problems
+  * Every new instance of an object has to be bound again to the behaviour desired.